qcif-training/python-novice-gapminder-spyder/README.md

 # python-novice-gapminder-spyder
 ### Modified materials 21/08/23

 We replaced episodes/01-run-quit.md with episodes/01-run-quit-spyder.md in order to use the Spyder IDE instead of Jupyter notebook.
-The rest of the repository remains unchanged for now and there may still be references to Jupyer throughout.
+The rest of the repository remains unchanged for now and there may still be references to Jupyter throughout.